ycombinator/drupal-multi/README.md

 Outputs
 =======
-Once a stack comes online, use `heat output-list` to see all available outputs.
+Once a stack comes online, use `heat --os-region-name DFW output-list` to see all available outputs.
-Use `heat output-show <OUTPUT NAME>` to get the value fo a specific output.
+Use `heat --os-region-name DFW output-show <OUTPUT NAME>` to get the value fo a specific output.

 * `site_ip`: Public IP address of the web site (i.e. load balancer)